top of page

 On our first Christmas together, Barbara and I gave a gift to God first.
 Each of us wrote a “title deed to my life”—giving God ownership of our marriage, of our hopes of having children, of our relationships, of our rights to our lives, of whatever ministry God gave us.
 We gave everything to Him.
 That gift of surrender has shaped our future.

 God showed up and showed off.
 He gave us six children and their spouses.
 And blessed them (and us) with 27 grandchildren.
-He gave us lifelong friends, a mission of shaping this generation … and much MUCH MORE!
-Lifelong friends.
+He gave us a mission of shaping this generation … and much, much more!
+Such as lifelong friends who continue to stimulate us to love and good deeds (Hebrews 10:24).

 2. Recognize the world’s needs and respond with compassion and action.
 In Matthew 9:36 we read: “When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.”
 You and your spouse need to leave a legacy by being committed to doing something truly good in our world.